RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

      * A specific timestamp: align the reference timestamp to a specific time.
      * **Note:** when not provided, alignment is set to `0`.

-- AGGREGATION _aggregationType_ _bucketDuration_
+- AGGREGATION _aggregator_ _bucketDuration_
-  - _aggregationType_ - Aggregation type: One of the following:
+  - _aggregator_ - Aggregation type: One of the following:
     | type    | description                                         |
     | ------- | --------------------------------------------------- |
     | `avg`   | arithmetic mean of all values                       |